Voice of Hope Behind the Wall: Ministry Support to Prison Inmates and Ex-Offenders

 “God’s healing and grace are not limited by a cement wall or razor wire, and his mercy is able to permeate even the most brutal environment.
 The simple truth is God’s love is present and available to all.”

-For 32 years, Deaconess Lori Wilbert has served in a chaplaincy role at Stateville Correctional Center.
-As she teaches classes and builds community there she continues to see God’s grace and hope permeate the environment.
-Prison is a place in which God’s spirit dwells and is found in the mundane, obscene, and obscure.
+Deaconess Lori Wilbert serves in prison ministry.
+At the Statesville Correctional Center, she teaches remote classes and builds community where she continues to see God’s grace and hope permeate the mundane, obscene, and obscure.